 Your body requires energy and it is supplied through the diet which contains sugars.
-Bananas contain three types of natural and healthy sugars which include glucose, sucrose and fructose.
+Bananas contain three types of natural and healthy sugars which include glucose, sucrose, and fructose.
 Thus, one can get enough energy by eating a banana.

-They work great for treating cramps as they contain high levels of Potassium.
+They work great for treating cramps as they contain high levels of potassium.
 By eating them, your body can expand and contract more freely.
 This is particularly important for athletes.

 Ingestion of banana during and post-exercise is an effective way of reducing inflammation within the body.
 Banana metabolites function similarly to that of aspirin or ibuprofen – in terms of their ability to diminish inflammation.
 Bananas also increase mitochondrial respiration.
-All this makes bananas a perfect alternative to conventional sugar sports beverages during heavy exertion as an effective strategy to improve metabolic recovery and reducing post-exercise inflammation at the cellular level (Nieman, D.C., et al., 2018) (Reid, K., 2013).
+All this makes bananas a perfect alternative to conventional sugary sports beverages during heavy exertion as an effective strategy to improve metabolic recovery and reducing post-exercise inflammation at the cellular level (Nieman, D.C., et al., 2018) (Reid, K., 2013).

 Bananas and Kidney Health

 Bananas potassium content aids in preventing and minimizing the potential for kidney stones.
 It reduces the risk of developing kidney cancer.
-This is because the fruits and vegetables contain certain compounds – cabbage is very rich in sulfur and bananas contain high amounts of Phenolic compounds that help in effective detoxification of the potential carcinogens.
+This is because the fruits and vegetables contain certain compounds – cabbage is very rich in sulfur and bananas contain high amounts of phenolic compounds that help in effective detoxification of the potential carcinogens.
 The potassium present in this fruit helps in suppressing the calcium excretion in the urine, thereby minimizing the chances of kidney stones (Kumar, K.P.S., et al., 2012).

 Boosting the Immune System